raarevalo96/laravel-excel-seeder/README.md

 Laravel Excel Seeder is open-sourced software licensed under the MIT license.

 ## Changes
+#### 2.3.1
+- fix bug #10 (contributed by @tezu35)
+- add date time test cases pertaining to #10
+- refactor code base to decouple header and row import transformers from spreadsheet reader
+- implement github actions for automated testing of all supported php and laravel framework versions
 #### 2.3.0
 - refactor code base to decouple readers and writers and eliminate mediator
 - add ability to set $this->file to an instance of Symfony Finder